-- i. the recoverability of amounts receivable which are included in the condensed consolidated interim statements of financial position; - ii. the carrying amount and recoverability of exploration and evaluation expenditures requires judgment in determining whether it is likely that future economic benefits will flow to the Company, which may be based on assumptions about future events or circumstances.
+i. the recoverability of amounts receivable which are included in the consolidated statements of financial position;

+- ii. the carrying amount and recoverability of exploration and evaluation expenditures requires judgment in determining whether it is likely that future economic benefits will flow to the Company, which may be based on assumptions about future events or circumstances.
 Estimates and assumptions made may change if new information becomes available.
-If, after costs are capitalized, information becomes available suggesting that the recovery of expenditure is unlikely, the amount capitalized is written off to profit or loss in the period the new information becomes available; and
+If, after costs are capitalized, information becomes available suggesting that the recovery of expenditure is unlikely, the amount capitalized is written off to profit or loss in the period the new information becomes available; and - iii. the Company assesses its mineral properties' rehabilitation provision at each reporting date or when new material information becomes available - iv. management uses valuation techniques in measuring the fair value of share options granted.